dmachard/go-dnscollector/README.md

 ![Github Actions](https://github.com/dmachard/go-dns-collector/actions/workflows/testing-dnstap.yml/badge.svg)
 ![Github Actions PDNS](https://github.com/dmachard/go-dns-collector/actions/workflows/testing-powerdns.yml/badge.svg)

+*NOTE: The code before version 1.x is considered beta quality and is subject to breaking changes.*

 `DNS-collector` acts as a passive high speed **aggregator, analyzer, transporter and logging** for your DNS messages, written in **Golang**.
 The DNS traffic can be collected and aggregated from simultaneously [sources](doc/collectors.md) like DNStap streams, network interface or log files and relays it to multiple other [listeners](doc/loggers.md) with some [transformations](doc/transformers.md) on it ([traffic filtering](doc/transformers.md#dns-filtering), [user privacy](doc/transformers.md#user-privacy), ...) and DNS protocol conversions (to [plain text](doc/configuration.md#custom-text-format), [json](doc/dnsjson.md), and more... ).

 Additionally, DNS-collector also support
 - [`EDNS`](doc/dnsparser.md) parsing.
 - Nanoseconds in timestamps
 - TCP reassembly
+- IPv4 and IPv6

 **Overview**:

 ![overview](doc/overview.png)

-*NOTE: The code before version 1.x is considered beta quality and is subject to breaking changes.*

 **Collectors**:
 - *Listen for logging traffic with streaming network protocols*